atlregional/atltransit.org/pages/fares/passes.md

 ## Reduced Fare

-Seniors, youth, and students may qualify for special discounted fare.
+Seniors, youth, and students may qualify for special discounted fares.
 Check the list of available discounts below and visit your agency's website for details on qualification and where to buy.

 {% for agency in site.agencies %}
 {% if agency.fares.discounts %}